rgrebski/samples/grails-linkedin-integration/README.md

 ## Docker Image
 You can run sample from docker:
 ```
-docker run -p 8080:8080 -e "clientId=yourClientId" -e "clientSecret=yourClientSecret" rgrebski/grails-linkedin-integration
+docker run -p 8080:8080 -e "clientId=yourClientId" -e "clientSecret=yourClientSecret" -e "redirectUrl=yourRedirectUrl" rgrebski/grails-linkedin-integration
 ```

-ClientId and secret should be obtained from LinkedIn, when creating new OAuth2 application
+ClientId and secret should be obtained from LinkedIn, when creating new OAuth2 application, redirectUrl should be set in LinkedIn app settings